 Sean Magennis [00:04:00] Got it.

 Sean Magennis [00:07:50] Beautifully said again.
 And you know, that’s a lot.
-There’s a lot of psychology and psychological challenge behind that, and I loved I love you saying live in the present, it’s challenging to do so.
-But that’s where the reward is.
+There’s a lot of psychology and psychological challenge behind that, and I loved you saying live in the present.
+It’s challenging to do so, but that’s where the reward is.
 And I love your comment about vision.
-It has to be compelling and it has to be lived 24-7.
+It has to be compelling, and it has to be lived 24-7.
 So many boutiques are partnerships.
 At times, partners start fighting.
 One needs to be bought out.
-You know there are.
-There are complications with that.
+You know there are complications with that.
 What are your thoughts on this?

 Renzi Stone [00:08:22] Well, you’re talking to somebody who doesn’t have partners.
 And so….

 Sean Magennis [00:08:25] For a reason, I presume.

 Renzi Stone [00:08:28] Well, I had a partner at the very outset of the business, and I did all the work, and the partner received all the benefit.
 And so I said, “Hey, partner, either you buy me, or I buy you.”
 And the partner said to me, “Well, I don’t want to own it because I don’t want to run it.”
 And I said, “Well, I don’t want to run it because I’m working for you 50 percent of the time.”
 And so it caused quite a conflict, as you might imagine.

 And so we resolved the situation.
 I bought his shares for a premium price, and then I own the rest of the business, so I own 100 percent of the business today.
 I would say for any professional services firm owner who is at odds with the value creation with their partner, I would say that today is the best day to resolve it.